emilypark0418/emilypark.github.io/index.md

 ## Research Interest

-My research interest lies in **enabling trustworthy and safe autonomous vehicles through Explainable AI**.
+My research interest lies in **enabling trustworthy and safe ML through Explainable AI**.
 Specifically, I want to research methodologies to understand why the model has made a particular decision by extracting human comprehensible information from the black box model.
 I am fascinated how Explainable AI can identify inherent biases and out-of-distributions, while shedding light on ‘why’ the system is behaving as it does through visualizations, words, and metrics.
 Ultimately, I envision Detect-and-Avoid systems for Disruptive Mobility to leverage robust Explainable AI on multimodal data.
 I believe rethinking the entire architecture principle to prioritize safety and embedding trustworthy mechanisms for preventing failures is essential, which is why my research interest has tremendous social value.

 Just like Boeing's motto _“The Future is Built Here”✈️_, I do novel research to push boundaries of AI.